waiwera/waiwera/README.md

 ### Setup for Ansible

-Used directly on linux machines
+This setup can be used directly on linux machines

 * Use pip to install ansible
   - i.e. `pip install --user ansible`